Citizenship Denials and Delays

 Hopefully, the USCIS included its reasons for your denial in the letter you received.
 If that isn’t the case or if you have not yet submitted your N-400, here are some common grounds for citizenship application denial:

-- English and Civics test failures.
+English and Civics test failure

-- Lack of good moral character.
+Lack of good moral character

-You could have your application denied due to a DUI, divorce, adultery, fraud, tax evasion, misdemeanors and felonies, failure to provide child support, lying on your application, or if you obtained your green card through fraudulent means.
+In addition, you could have your application denied due to a DUI, divorce, adultery, fraud, tax evasion, misdemeanors and felonies, failure to provide child support, lying on your application, or if you obtained your green card through fraudulent means.

 In order to help mitigate the chances of a citizenship application denial, it is important to review every factor that could be used against you with a designated legal professional before applying.